NotActuallyBob/AssetAtlas/README.md

 # AssetAtlas
 A project to keep track of my personal finances.
-It is not publicly hosted so it is not possible to try it.
+It is not publicly hosted

 #Features
 - Expense data originates by uploading .csv file downloaded from the bank